Tommy307/Human2Scene/README.md

 ```

+# TODO
+- Add point cloud semantic & instance segmentation code base to the repository.
+- Provide pretrained segmentation models analysed in the experiment part.

 # Acknowledgements

-This repository is based on the [ScanNet](https://github.com/ScanNet/ScanNet) and [LiDAR-Net](http://lidar-net.njumeta.com) data base.
+This repository is based on the [ScanNet](https://github.com/ScanNet/ScanNet) and [LiDAR-Net](http://lidar-net.njumeta.com) dataset.